My Favorite Ways to Celebrate Diwali

 As with Christmas cookies, the type of mithai varies from region to region and tradition to tradition.
 A few I love:

-- Besan laddoos — These round sweets, about the size of a ping pong ball, are made from chickpea flour, ghee and sugar, flavored with cardamom and cashews.
+• Besan laddoos — These are round sweets, about the size of a ping pong ball.
+They are made from chickpea flour, ghee and sugar.
+Then flavored with cardamom and cashews.
 When they’re done well, they melt in your mouth.

-- Gujiyas — Sweet deep-fried half-moon-shaped dumplings, made with dried fruit and a ricotta-like filling.
+• Gujiyas — These are a sweet deep-fried half-moon-shaped dumplings.
+They are made with dried fruit and a ricotta-like filling.

-- Kaju katlis — These triangle-shaped slices are made with sugar, ghee and cashews that have been ground to a fine powder.
+• Kaju katlis — These triangle-shaped slices are made with sugar, ghee and cashews that have been ground to a fine powder.
 They’re often topped with silver foil.
-The result is a delicate and gentle sweet to which I am hopelessly addicted — my gateway to all other Indian sweets
+The result is a delicate and gentle sweet to which I am hopelessly addicted — these were my gateway to all other Indian sweets.

 3. Visit friends and family

-This Diwali, we’re soaking up precious time together, after pandemic years of being forced apart.
-If there’s someone you’ve been missing, here’s your excuse
+This Diwali, we’re soaking up precious time together.
+If there’s someone you’ve been missing, here’s your excuse to celebrate.